Endometriosis is a disorder where the tissue that lines the uterus (endometrium) grows in other places in the body. Its symptoms include things like:

 “My recovery was much less painful, and the strength training gave me more energy rather than depleting it,” she said.
 “Plus, I think it’s done a lot for my mental game and approach to self-care.”

-Experts recommend getting between seven and nine hours of sleep each night.
+Experts recommend getting between 7 and 9 hours of sleep each night.
 If you’re missing the mark, it may affect your daytime fatigue.
 A bedtime routine can help you wind down.
 For example, try taking a bath in the hour or so before bed or sipping on some chamomile tea.

 And while you’re at it, try heading to bed the same time each night and waking up at the same time each morning.
 A predictable sleep schedule will help your body get into a good rhythm.